PyPSA/247-cfe/README.md

 ## Project webpage

-Visit our [webpage](https://irieo.github.io/247cfe.github.io/) for detailed insights about our research.
+You are welcome to visit a [project webpage](https://irieo.github.io/247cfe.github.io/) for detailed information about our research.

 ## Getting started

 This project explores the means, costs and impacts of 24/7 Carbon-Free Energy procurement in Europe.

-Three invididual studies are planned as deliverables of this research project.
-The three studies will be linked to GitHub releases and individual Zenodo repositories.
-All studies are focused on the topic of 24/7 Carbon-Free Energy procurement in Europe; however, studies will differ in terms of their focuses, model formulations, scenarios, etc.
+There are five individual studies planned as deliverables for this research project.
+Ultimately, we want the entire scientific workflow, from raw data to final charts, to be fully reproducible for each study.
+This repository will include code for three studies linked to GitHub releases.
+Additional research papers are hosted in dedicated GitHub repositories with own reproducible workflows.
+The five studies are all concerned with 24/7 Carbon-Free Energy procurement in Europe, but they differ in their focuses, model formulations, scenarios, etc.

-We aim to make the scientific workflow and results for each study to be fully reproducible.
-To access code for published studies, clone a corresponding GitHub release, see sections [Study 1](#study-1) and [Study 2](#study-2).
-More information is in [Requirements](#requirements) and [Software](#software).

 This research is supported by a grant from Google LLC.

-### Study 1:
+### Study 1: System-level impacts of 24/7 carbon-free electricity procurement in Europe (Zenodo, October 2022)

 In this study, we investigate both the means and costs of pursuing different clean electricity procurement strategies for companies in a selection of European countries.
 We also explore how the 24/7 clean energy procurement affects the rest of the European electricity system.